Valentine's Day

 The History of Valentine's Day

-Celebrated annually on the 14th of February, Valentine's Day is celebrated by couples worldwide.
-And the significance has completely changed since the occasion first emerged many centuries ago.
+Valentine's Day is celebrated annually on the 14th of February by couples worldwide.
+Its significance has completely changed since the occasion first emerged many centuries ago.
 The day gets its name from an infamous saint in the 3rd century who took it upon himself to underpin the meaning of the day, thus leaving his legacy by being named after the day itself.

-Fast forward to the modern day, and Valentine's Day has a much broader significance, and it’s estimated that the net spend on this day is in the billions across the world!
-And so, it’s no surprise that it’s the second most popular occasion to celebrate on the calendar – behind Christmas.
+Fast-forward to the modern day and Valentine's Day has a much broader significance.
+It's estimated that the net spend on this day is in the billions across the world!
+So, it's no surprise that it's the second most popular occasion to celebrate on the calendar—behind Christmas.

 Valentine's Day & The Victorians